ucsd-dsc-arts/dsc160-final-dsc160_final_group07/README.md

 (10 points)

 For our project we decided to use wikiart to get paintings of artists.
 We scraped paintings for 10 prominent African American artists.
-It was surprisingly difficuly to compile a dataset of paintings for some African American artists because wikiart did not have as in depth a repository for African American artists as they did for other white artists.
-We finally scraped 20 paintings for each of the following artists:
+It was surprisingly difficult to compile a dataset of paintings for some African American artists because wikiart did not have as in depth a repository for African American artists as they did for other white artists.
+This is one of the inherent basis that we were faced with when building our dataset; we were constrained to the artwork represented in wikiart with it being increasingly difficult to find various African American artists.
+We explored some of the most influential African American artists throughout history.
+Below are the ten artists that we chose (base on popularity, influence, and contribution) to create our dataset from.
-1) Jacob Lawrence
+Jacob Lawrence
-2) Aaron Doughlas
+Aaron Doughlas
-3) Clementine Hunter
+Clementine Hunter
-4) Jean-Michel Basquiat
+Jean-Michel Basquiat
-5) Kerry James Marshall
+Kerry James Marshall
-6) Romare Bearden
+Romare Bearden
-7) Alma Woodsey Thomas
+Alma Woodsey Thomas
-8) David Hammons
+David Hammons
-9) Henry-Ossawa-Tanner
+Henry-Ossawa-Tanner
-10) William-H-Johnson
+William-H-Johnson

-We had to ensure that all images scraped were of the same size and format in order to create our training set.
+We used some of the techniques we learned in Exercise 1 to scrape and save all the images for each of the 10 artists we selected.
+We had a total of 538 pieces of artwork to train our model on; However, prior to training our model we had to ensure that all the images were the same size for when we fed them into our neural network. (*LIAM TALK ABOUT SIZING*)

+(TALK ABOUT STYLE GAN)

+To train our model on our dataset we made use of a platform known as Spell.
+Spell is a MLOps platform that is optimized for machine learning and deep learning.
+The servers and hardware are hosted by AWS which makes running our models both scalable and easy.
+Additionally, we wanted to use a service that would allow us have more variety for hardware specifications and was reliable.
+Our final model consisted of 150,000 epochs on a batch size of 64 across our entire dataset of 538 images; We ran our final model on a single V100 machine taking a little over 19 hours to complete.
+Below are 2 screenshots showing our epochs and machine usage.

+(IMAGES GO HERE)

+The link to the spell platform we used for this project can be found [here](https://spell.run/?campaignid=2042784704&adgroupid=72961561115&adid=382130409573&gclid=EAIaIQobChMIu8zHmpn76QIV4iCtBh1jdQ2GEAAYASAAEgI1ZfD_BwE)

+*Note: Our group was able to obtain $95 of free credit on one of our accounts by referring the other members and having them sign up ($15 per referral for both parties).
+Additionally, we used a one time promo code to obtain $10 credit.
+This could be a potential alternative for next quarter for students who continue to have issues with the DSMLP servers.
+A full gallery of some of the generative art we created can be found in the gallery section of our website [here](https://sites.google.com/view/racialbiasingenerativeart/art-gallery?authuser=0)

 In the final submission, this section will describe both the data you use for this project and any pre-existing models/neural nets.
 For each you should provide the name, a textual description, and a link.
 If there is a paper (for neural net) link that as well.